 Incidentally, more muscles not only increase your level of performance because they make you stronger, faster and more enduring, they also protect you from injuries because your joints are better stabilized and your bones are strengthened.
 By the way, when doing strength training itself, the risk of injury is very low.

 A better body feeling

 Weight training makes you sexy because it improves your posture and gives you a well-defined body.
 The additional muscles can also tighten your skin in some places, because the muscles press against the skin from the inside so that their tension increases.

 Muscles of women: differences from men

-In three out of four untrained women, the slow type I fibers are also larger in cross section than the fast type II fibers , although the latter have the greater potential for growth.
-Since type II fibers are trained through strength and speed strength performance, it could be that this phenomenon can be attributed to the fact that women use less strength and speed strength than men in sport and everyday life.
+In three out of four untrained women, the slow type I fibers are also larger in cross-section than the fast type II fibers, although the latter has the greater potential for growth.
+Since type II fibers are trained through strength and speed-strength performance, it could be that this phenomenon can be attributed to the fact that women use less strength and speed-strength than men in sports and everyday life.

 The weakness of women: the upper body

 What is certain is that a strength training program for women should aim to stimulate precisely the type II fibers.
 This means that the result of strength and muscle building in women depends even more than in men on whether they are training with (very) heavyweights.
 Because in order to stimulate type II fibers to grow, you have to train at least in the so-called “hypertrophy area” with eight to twelve maximum possible repetitions.